 The scheme is conceived as a six-sided perimeter block with no back, arranged around an internal courtyard from which taller forms emerge, ranging from four to fifteen storeys.
-This ‘unfolding’ urban block intends to convey a sense of inclusiveness in all directions.
-Conceptualised as a linear block of varying heights that wrap around its site, the scheme has been tailored in its massing to response to its Park frontage, to create a frame for adjacent public spaces such as the approach from York Way, Chiltern Square, and to its neighbouring buildings.
+This ‘unfolding’ urban form intends to convey a sense of inclusiveness in all directions.
+Conceptualised as a linear block of varying heights that wrap around its site, the scheme has been tailored in its massing to respond to its Park frontage, creating a frame for adjacent public spaces such as the approach from York Way, Chiltern Square, and to the neighbouring buildings.

-Arches are carefully placed at key locations around the building, in a kind of 3D picturesque sequence of moments.
+Arches are carefully placed at key locations, in a kind of 3D picturesque sequence of moments.
 Like follies in a landscape garden, each has a unique role defined by its setting.
 These arches form a series of recognisable destinations when approached from afar, and when reached, they each become a frame for the next.
 The building slowly unfurls and reveals itself through this series of vignettes, first caught in glimpses and then experienced spatially and materially.